Middle Fork River Expeditions

 Breakfast only–Metropolitan Hotel or similar

-If you didn’t fly out during the night, breakfast is provided.
+If you didn’t fly out during the night, the Met buffet breakfast is provided.
 You’re on your own for transport to the airport for your departure on homeward-bound flights.
-See notes on Uber and taxis above.
+This can be arranged for ~700 rupees (about $10) at the consierge.

 Breakfast only